NomadicSasquatch/EduCareer/README.md

-# Full-Stack E‑Learning & E‑Commerce Platform Monorepo
+# Full-Stack E‑Learning & E‑Commerce Platform

 This repository houses a unified, end‑to‑end solution for a modern E‑Learning/E‑Commerce platform—comprising a React/TypeScript frontend, Node.js/Express backend, MySQL database schema, and an AI‑powered chatbot integration.
 Each subdirectory contains its own detailed README; this top‑level guide provides a high‑level overview, installation steps, and workflow.